Linaro/lava/doc/v2/debian.rst

 Packages for LAVA are available for:

-* Debian Stretch (stable) - with backports
 * Debian Buster (testing)
 * Debian Sid (unstable)

-Packages will remain available for Debian Jessie (oldstable) with backports until June 2018 as security support for Jessie will end.
-The last production release with Jessie support was 2018.2.
-Developers need to use Debian Stretch or Buster for development.

 When using the packages to develop LAVA, there is a change to the workflow compared to the old lava-deployment-tool buildouts.